go to top

 Step 2: Green slip

 You can compare prices with our greenslips.com.au Calculator.
-It is wise to compare prices for all insurers before you buy your greenslip.
+Always compare prices for all insurers before you buy your greenslip.
 Once you have compared prices, contact the insurer of your choice to buy your greenslip.

-For the first registration, you do not usually require a hard copy of the green slip as it is sent online to Service NSW.
+For the first registration, you do not usually require a hard copy of the green slip as the insurer sends it online to Service NSW.
 For light vehicles (vehicles under 4.5 tonnes GVM) the first green slip and registration must be for 12 months.

 Step 3: Go to Service NSW or motor registry